ait-crypto/botan-pq/readme.rst

 The modification were authored by Sebastian Ramacher and Simon Gärtner from AIT Austrian Institute of Technology and are licensed under the same license as botan.

-This work received funding from the Austrian Research Promotion Agency (FFG) under grant agreement number FO999886370 (QKD4GOV).
+This work was funded by the Austrian security research programme of the Federal Ministry of Finance (BMF) as part of the project QKD4Gov and by the DIGITAL-2021-QCI-01 Digital European Program under Project number No 101091642 (`QCI-CAT <https://qci-cat.at/>`_).

 The original description follows below.

 Botan: Crypto and TLS for Modern C++
 ========================================